andrechristikan/ack-nestjs-boilerplate-docs/overview.md

 ## Important

-Now ack-nestjs-boilerplate-mongoose have `required` request headers.
+If you change env value of `APP_MODE` to `complex` that will trigger more validation.

 1. `x-timestamp`, tolerant 5 minutes of request.
 2. `user-agent`, whitelist of user agent.
+3. `x-api-key`, check api key.
+4. check cors origin

-You can see our `e2e testing file`.
+You can see our `e2e testing file` or read the documentation on [section environment](/documentation/readme.md).

 ## Build with